kevingbb/SFWorkshopTwo/README.md

 api/cameras using POST    Increments the camera counter by one

-index.html                A web page that has a button that will invoke the api/cameras POST
+/ (Root of Website)       Brings up a web page that has a button that will invoke the api/cameras POST.
+A tool such as POSTMAN can be used as well.